superashkan/GGSKA-Real-Estate-soen341projectF2023/Sprint 1/Task Breakdown.md

 # Task Breakdown

 ## Database:
--Create a database for the website as well as tables for the following entities & relations:\
+- Create a database for the website as well as tables for the following entities & relations:\
   • Homebuyers\
   • Property Renters\
   • Brokers\